lsst-tstn/tstn-019/argocd.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 As noted earlier, these applications are collections of individual CSC apps aligned with a particular subsystem.
-The main configuration is the list of CSC apps to include on launch.
+The all-site configuration handles ArgoCD information, CSCs that are not simulators and possibly indexed CSCs.
 Here is how the ``values.yaml`` file for the ``maintel`` app looks.

 ::